myatktun/myatktun.github.io/_sources/C++.rst

     * programs under operating systems auto return memory to the system at the end
     * allow memory leak only when program will not use memory more than available and memory consumption estimate for a program should be correct
-* a pointer doesn't know how many elements it points to
-    * out-of-range access, transient bugs, can affect unrelated parts of the program and are hard to find
-* problems in some C-style programs are caused by access through uninitialized pointers and out-of-range access
-* optimizer, compiling on different machine or turning off debug features can cause a program with uninitialized variables to run differently

 NULL Pointer
 ------------